rue/code-guidelines/Design an hypermedia(REST) api.md

 For example, lets say you have a method on your service that is called Buy:

-You would want to create a method thta make a customer buy a group of item, but here is no BUY verb defined in HTTP.
+You would want to create a method that makes a customer buy a collection of items, but here is no BUY verb defined in HTTP.
 Instead, you would need a new resource called purchase and you would POST on /customer/123/purchases to create a new purchase for that customer.

 ### <a name="address"/>Addressability</a>